khaosans/defi-chatbot/README.md

 ## Usage Guide

 1. **Chat Interface:** Interact with SourBot for task information, management, or DeFi portfolio inquiries.
+2. **Web3 Integration:**
+   - Use the **Connect Wallet** button to connect your Web3 wallet (e.g., MetaMask).
+   - The button will display the connected wallet address once successfully connected.
-2. **Task Management:**
+3. **Task Management:**
-   - Use the tabbed interface to view different task statuses (All, In Progress, Completed, Cancelled)
+   - Use the tabbed interface to view different task statuses (All, In Progress, Completed, Cancelled).
-   - Search for specific tasks using the search bar
+   - Search for specific tasks using the search bar.
-   - Check task status counts at the top of the grid for a quick overview
+   - Check task status counts at the top of the grid for a quick overview.
-3. **DeFi Portfolio Management:**
-   - View aggregated DeFi balances across multiple chains
+   - View aggregated DeFi balances across multiple chains.
-   - Receive AI-generated insights on your portfolio
+   - Receive AI-generated insights on your portfolio.
-   - Filter tokens by specific blockchain networks
+   - Filter tokens by specific blockchain networks.
-   - Generate and simulate trading strategies
+   - Generate and simulate trading strategies.

 4. **AI-Assisted Actions:** SourBot can help with tasks like retrieving task details, updating statuses, confirming completions, and providing DeFi investment advice.

 ## Recent Enhancements